onyxframework/blog/content/posts/creating-json-apis-with-onyx-part-2.md

 require "./views/**"
 require "./endpoints/**"

-Onyx.get "/", Endpoints::Hello
+Onyx::HTTP.get "/", Endpoints::Hello
-Onyx.post "/items", Endpoints::Items::Create
+Onyx::HTTP.post "/items", Endpoints::Items::Create

-Onyx.listen
+Onyx::HTTP.listen
 {{< / highlight >}}

 From now on, the application **requires** `DATABASE_URL` environment variable to be set in runtime (you should have already defined it in the `.env.development.local` file).
 Run the server with the following command: